rmjordas/alys/docs/Home.md

 ## Getting Started

+There are a lot of ways to use `alys` in your projects:

 ### Releases

-Go to the alys GitHub [Releases][] page and download the file for the version you want.
-Place the style sheet in your project directory and add a `link` element inside the `head` of your `.html` file referencing the path to the alys style sheet.
+Go to the `alys` GitHub [Releases][] page and download the file for the version you want.
+Place the style sheet in your project directory and add a `link` element inside the `head` of your `.html` file referencing the relative path to the `alys` style sheet.

 [Releases]: https://github.com/mds3dstn71/alys/releases